usnam1280/Alice---Building-an-AI-startup-using-POSENET/README.md

 ![alt_text](https://miro.medium.com/max/1016/1*2Uw46_A3mLOp21eLruhQuA.png)

 In this Repository, We look at how one can build  an automated workout instructor.
 I have built a workout start up called Alice using flutter and the POSENET model as its base functionality that charges 10 US dollars and can be used by you to build a profitable start up.
+I I have used posenet model on top of Siraj Raval's Code.
+Download the tensorflow posenet model as a tflite file from [here](https://www.tensorflow.org/lite/models/pose_estimation/overview).
+It has also been included in the assets as well.

 - Read my [Blog post](https://soumyadip1995.blogspot.com/2019/07/alice-building-ai-start-up-using.html) to know more about how to build the app and the theory behind the scenes.

 ## Credits

 - Siraj Raval for the video.
+Healthcare startup
 - Shaqian GitHub for the base App [here](https://github.com/shaqian/flutter_realtime_detection)
 - Smellslikeml for the Yoganet- GitHub [here](https://github.com/smellslikeml/YogAI)